Identity pool of Microsoft Entra joined machine identity

 parameter when you run the PowerShell commands.Note:

-For information on the permissions required by the Azure AD user, see https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/grant-admin-consent#prerequisites/.
+- For information on the permissions required by the Microsoft Entra user, see https://learn.microsoft.com/en-us/entra/identity/enterprise-apps/grant-admin-consent?pivots=portal#prerequisites/.

 -

-Run the following command to connect the identity pool to the created Azure AD dynamic security group.
+Run the following command to connect the identity pool to the created Microsoft Entra dynamic security group.

 Set-AcctIdentityPool -IdentityPoolName "SecurityGroupCatalog" -AzureADTenantId 620387bb-9167-4bdd-8435-e3dccc58369e -AzureADSecurityGroupNam "ExistingSecurityGroupName" -AzureADAccessToken $AzureADAccessToken <!--NeedCopy-->

-Delete a machine catalog with Azure AD joined device security group
+Delete a machine catalog with Microsoft Entra joined device security group

-When you delete a machine catalog, the Azure AD joined device security group is also deleted.
+When you delete a machine catalog, the Microsoft Entra joined device security group is also deleted.

-To delete the Azure AD dynamic security group, do the following:
+To delete the Microsoft Entra dynamic security group, do the following:

-- Get the access token to MS Graph API.
+- Get the access token to the MS Graph API.
 Use this access token as value of

 $AzureADAccessToken

-parameter when you run the PowerShell commands. -
+parameter when you run the PowerShell commands.
+You don’t need a Microsoft Entra access token if you use a Microsoft Entra service account. -

 Run the following command: